ndj-prive/git-hooks/README.md

 -- Also check if no settings.php or files folder is added to a commit
 - Check if we push or the master branch - in our case most of the time production

-Install git hooks globale on osxp put the pre-commit hook in
+Install git hooks globale on osx put the pre-commit hook in

   /usr/share/git-core/templates/hooks/